Knowledge Sharing and our Coaching Academy

 Finn: Okay, so I’m actually doing formal study again.
 It’s been a big part of my life but I’ve had a couple of years break and I’m now doing a Masters in Science with a focus on Applied Positive Psychology.
 So it’s very relevant to what we do at Wealth Enhancers.
 It’s stuff that I was doing anyway; I love reading about positive psychology to make myself a happier person and it’s something I’m sharing a lot with my team members.

-Rebecca: Going back you studying, do you have any quick tips on how to apply positive psychology in our own lives?
+Rebecca: Going back to your studying, do you have any quick tips on how to apply positive psychology in our own lives?

 I think if you do that, that’s probably the greatest start and then we can start building on those some of those principles.